 Mental Health Improvements Through Manageable Cleaning

 Research has repeatedly shown connections between the living environment and mental wellbeing.
-The 20-minute cleaning rule provides several psychological benefits:
+The 20-minute rule in cleaning provides several psychological benefits:

-• Sense of accomplishment: Completing a defined 20-minute session provides immediate satisfaction and a sense of achievement.
+- Sense of accomplishment: Completing a defined 20-minute rule in cleaning session provides immediate satisfaction and a sense of achievement.

 Time-Saving Advantages Over Traditional Cleaning Methods